neo4j/neo4j/community/examples.md

-Select all relationships three steps out from a start node.
-Keeps following the same type as the first outgoing relationship all the way
+Select all relationships three steps out from a start node, following the same reltype.
 --
 	FROM start = NODE(1)
 	WHERE